AmandaKitSam/exercise-01-three.js/README.md

 ### About the Exercise:

-- Playing with JavaScript library to create and display animated 3D computer graphics
+- Playing with JavaScript libraries to create and display animated 3D computer graphics

 -------------------------------------------